Skip to main content

 State

-In Reboot, durable state data types are where your development begins.
-This page discusses how you (1) declare state types and (2) how you (and your users if they are intended to be publicly consumable) can then construct and lookup instances of your states.
+In Reboot, durable data structures are built out of state data types.
+This page discusses how to (1) declare state types and (2) how to construct and get a reference to an instance of your states.

 We currently use protocol buffers as our IDL (if you're interested in OpenAPI support, please reach out to us on Discord).
 From protobuf, we generate rich language-specific client and server code.